⭐Getting Started

 When a function reaches the end of the code it contains, it checks if it should continue after the line of code that started it.

-On the other hand jump() will not do this, and the function will continue after its closing bracket.
+Basically call() tells the function to continue on after the call() function when it ends On the other hand jump() will not do this, and the function will continue after its closing bracket.

 Make sure when you need a function to loop back on itself to NEVER use call() as it will create a perpetually expanding list of addresses that it needs to jump to before it can continue.